 For these positions, the Portland Ordinance also permits the use of its own screening matrix in place of an individualized assessment.

-Applying these exceptions can be complicated; you may wish to contact a qualified employment law attorney for specific advice.
+Applying these exceptions can be complicated; you may wish to contact a qualified employment law attorney for advice on a particular situation.